- NY Credits : 8.0

 - TX Credits : 8.0

-identify the part a forensic accountant plays in fraud investigations,
+identify the credentials of a forensic accountant including the role in fraud investigations,

 determine the elements of an effective engagement letter,